-Luther responded: "I shall ask God mercifully to protect us.
+Hess, he addressed the question, "Whether One Should Flee from A Deadly Plague."
+Luther writes: "I shall ask God to mercifully to protect us.
 Then I shall fumigate, help purify the air, administer medicine and take it.
 I shall avoid places and persons where my presence is not needed in order not to become contaminated and thus perchance inflict and pollute others and so cause their death as a result of my negligence."

-Sounds like advice coming from the Centers for Disease Control and Prevention nearly 500 years later.
+Sounds like advice coming from the CDC nearly 500 vears later